 To find the total current, we note that the TOTAL current in the device must be constant, independent of distance as long as there is not a contact that can extract or inject carriers and as long as the device is under steady state conditions.
 This can be shown by:

-Since each electron generates a holes and each recombining electron also uses up a hole, Un = Up and Gn= Gp so that the derivative of JT is 0 and JT is a constant.
+Since each electron generates a hole and each recombining electron also uses up a hole, Un = Up and Gn= Gp so that the derivative of JT is 0 and JT is a constant.
 Physically, the continuity equation is stating that the total number of electrons and holes cannot change in the semiconductor (in steady state), and hence the total current also cannot change.
 Therefore if we find JT anywhere in the device, we have found it everywhere in the device.
 It is most convenient to find the total current at the edges of the depletion regions.
 Since we know the currents in Regions I and III, to calculate the total current, we need to do two things.
 (1) Account for the fact that the distance variable x is not the same in Region I and Region III and (2) find the current at the depletion region edges.